-Agile is disciplined; not reckless
+Agile is disciplined; not reckless.

 There have been many trends throughout the history of software development, and very few constants.
-One such constant has been the belief that IT is special and needs to be treated differently.
+One such constant is the belief that IT is special and needs to be treated differently.
 And because IT needs to be treated differently, you need a special department that interfaces with IT and makes sure that everything runs smoothly.
 This has led to IT and Business being managed in separate silos, and collaboration being forced by Program Management Offices (PMOs).
-If you’re familiar with this dynamic, you may appreciate the quagmire of approvals, gates, and checks that must be navigated to successfully accomplish anything.
+If you're familiar with this dynamic, you may appreciate the quagmire of approvals, gates, and checks that must be navigated to successfully accomplish anything.

 The exciting truth is that this dynamic is outdated; there's a better way.
 When you dig past all your local leader's goals and office politics, you'll find that IT and Business organizations have one thing in common: the desire to build great products.
 So, let's cut out all the bureaucracy and red-tape, and create a product-focused organization that has the business discipline and context, as well as the IT skills and competencies required to build great products.
 In fact, we can even call it a Product Organization.

 To put it another way, IT is simply a function (one of many) of a Product Organization.
 But how do we get there?
 In order to build and organize around Product, we need to look to another concept: Enterprise Business Agility (EBA).
-Agile has been around for nearly two decades and what we have seen consistently is that Agile Transformations start and end in IT organizations; nearly everybody forgets about the Business.
+Agile has been around for nearly two decades, and what we have seen consistently is that Agile Transformations start and end in IT organizations; nearly everybody forgets about the Business.